Andreas Georgson

-Karl Eric Andreas Georgson (born 21 February 1982) is a Swedish professional football coach and former executive and player who played as a centre-back.
-He is currently assistant coach at Premier League club Tottenham Hotspur as well as the Sweden national team.
+Karl Eric Andreas Georgson (born 21 February 1982) is a Swedish professional football coach and former executive and player.
+He is assistant coach of Premier League club Tottenham Hotspur and assistant head coach of the Sweden national team.

 Playing career

 Born in Lomma, Skåne, Georgson started his career at hometown club GIF Nike, playing for the youth team before captaining the first-team.
 He also played for Rosengård and worked in the Malmö academy during his playing career.

 Coaching career

 Malmö

-Georgson began his coaching career at Malmö in 2006 and went on to hold various roles including Head of Youth Scouting, Head of Methodology in the academy, under-17 head coach; he was the assistant head coach from 2018 to 2019.
+Georgson began his coaching career at Malmö in 2006 and went on to hold various roles including head of youth scouting, head of methodology in the academy, under-17 head coach; he was the assistant head coach from 2018 to 2019.
 Following Uwe Rösler's suspension, Georgson stood in as Malmö manager in a 4–0 win against Örebro in November 2018.

 Brentford

 Georgson joined Brentford as the Head of Set Pieces and Individual Developments in November 2019 under head coach Thomas Frank.
 Georgson was noted for playing a pivotal role in Brentford's set piece efficiency, using a data-driven model for improvement.